Understand Verrazzano network traffic

 The following diagram shows the high-level overview of Verrazzano networking using ExternalDNS and Let’s Encrypt for certificates.
 ExternalDNS and cert-manager both run outside the mesh and connect to external services using TLS.
 This diagram does not show Prometheus scraping.

 Verrazzano system traffic enters a platform load balancer over TLS and is routed to the NGINX Ingress Controller, where TLS is terminated.
-From there, the traffic is routed to one of the system components in the mesh over mTLS, or using HTTP to a system component, outside the mesh.
+From there, the traffic is routed to one of the system components in the mesh over mutual TLS authentication (mTLS), or using HTTP to a system component, outside the mesh.

-Application traffic enters a second OCI load balancer over TLS and is routed to the Istio ingress gateway, where TLS is terminated.
+Application traffic enters a second Oracle Cloud Infrastructure load balancer over TLS and is routed to the Istio ingress gateway, where TLS is terminated.
 From there, the traffic is routed to one of several applications using mTLS.

 NOTE: Applications can be deployed outside the mesh, but the Istio ingress gateway will send traffic to them using plaintext.
 You need to do some additional configuration to enable TLS passthrough, as described at Istio Gateway Passthrough.

 High-level network diagram

 Platform network connectivity

 A Kubernetes cluster is installed on a platform, such as Oracle OKE, an on-premises installation, a hybrid cloud topology, or such.
 Verrazzano interfaces only with Kubernetes; it has no knowledge of platform topology or network security.
 You must ensure that there is network connectivity.
 For example, the ingresses might use a platform load balancer that provides the entry point into the cluster for Verrazzano consoles and applications.
 These load balancer IP addresses must be accessible for your users.
 In the multicluster case, clusters might be on different platform technologies with firewalls between them.
 Again, you must ensure that the clusters have network connectivity.